mkbabb/googleapiutils2/README.md

 What the above does is:

--   Get the OAuth2 credentials from the `config_obj` object (JSON object representing the requisite credentials, see [here](https://developers.google.com/identity/protocols/oauth2/native-app#step-2:-send-a-request-to-googles-oauth-2.0-server) for more information).
+-   Get the OAuth2 credentials using the default discvoery scheme (JSON object representing the requisite credentials, see [here](https://developers.google.com/identity/protocols/oauth2/native-app#step-2:-send-a-request-to-googles-oauth-2.0-server) for more information).
 -   create a `Drive` object thereupon.